andland/logisticPCA/README.md

 Three types of dimensionality reduction are given.
 For all the functions, the user must supply the desired dimension `k`.
 The data must be an `n x d` matrix comprised of binary variables (i.e. all `0`'s and `1`'s).

 ### Logistic PCA
 `logisticPCA()` estimates the natural parameters of a Bernoulli distribution in a lower dimensional space.
 This is done by projecting the natural parameters from the saturated model.
 A rank-`k` projection matrix, or equivalently a `d x k` orthogonal matrix, is solved for to minimize the Bernoulli deviance.
 Since the natural parameters from the saturated model are either negative or positive infinity, an additional tuning parameter `M` is needed to approximate them.
-I usually use `cv.lpca()` to select `M`.
-Typical values are in the range `3` to `10`.
+You can use `cv.lpca()` to select `M` by cross validation.
+Typical values are in the range of `3` to `10`.

 `mu` is a main effects vector of length `d` and `U` is the `d x k` loadings matrix.

 ### Logistic SVD
-`logisticSVD()` estimates the natural parameters by solving a matrix factorization. `mu` is a main effects vector of length `d`, `B` is the `d x k` loadings matrix, and `A` is the `n x k` principal component score matrix.
+`logisticSVD()` estimates the natural parameters by a matrix factorization. `mu` is a main effects vector of length `d`, `B` is the `d x k` loadings matrix, and `A` is the `n x k` principal component score matrix.

 ### Convex Logistic PCA
 `convexLogisticPCA()` relaxes the problem of solving for a projection matrix to solving for a matrix in the `k`-dimensional Fantope, which is the convex hull of rank-`k` projection matrices.
-This has the advantage that the global minumum can be solved for efficiently.
+This has the advantage that the global minumum can be obtained efficiently.
 The disadvantage is that the `k`-dimensional Fantope solution may have a rank much larger than `k`, which reduces interpretability.
 It is also necessary to specify `M` in this function.

 `mu` is a main effects vector of length `d`, `H` is the `d x d` Fantope matrix, and `U` is the `d x k` loadings matrix, which are the first `k` eigenvectors of `H`.